 - 401(k)s – Annual contributions for 401(k) plans are $18,000, with catch-up contribution limits at $6,000 for those 50 years old and above.
 Catch-up contributions are just what the name implies — an extra allowance for those nearing retirement to contribute more funds toward retirement plans.
 Even if you turn 50 on December 31, 2017, you can still add $18,000 plus the $6,000 catch-up contribution for a $24,000 total.
 These limits also apply to 403(b) plans, the majority of 457 plans, and Thrift Savings Plans.

 - IRAs – IRA annual contribution limits are once again at $5,500 with a $1,000 catch-up contribution for those at least 50 years old.
 Traditional IRA contributions are deductible up to certain income levels; beyond the threshold, they phase out with higher incomes and eventually become non-deductible.
 Even though IRA contributions may not be deductible at higher levels, you can still contribute regardless of your adjusted gross income (AGI).

-The IRA phase-out AGI range for single filers and heads of household is $61,000 to $71,000.
-The phase-out for married couples filing jointly is $98,000 to $118,000 in cases where the spouse making the contribution is covered by a workplace retirement plan, but when the contribution is made by the spouse who is not covered by a workplace retirement plan, the phase-out range is $184,000 to $194,000.
-The latter contribution is one of the few limits that increased over 2015, by $1,000 on each end of the range from 2016.
+The IRA phase-out AGI range for single filers and heads of household is $62,000 to $72,000.
+The phase-out for married couples filing jointly is $99,000 to $119,000 in cases where the spouse making the contribution is covered by a workplace retirement plan, but when the contribution is made by the spouse who is not covered by a workplace retirement plan, the phase-out range is $186,000 to $196,000, an increase of $2,000 on each end of the range from 2016.

 Photo ©iStock.com/Jason York